‘A nightmare’: Heartbroken family mourning death of Sharon man killed in crash with driver accused of speeding away from police

-SHARON, MASS.
-(WHDH) - Heartbroken family members of a young man who was killed in a crash in Sharon with a driver who was allegedly speeding away from police on Sunday night remembered him as a “great kid,” just moments before the suspect was arraigned on a charge of motor vehicle homicide.
+Heartbroken family members of a young man who was killed in a crash in Sharon with a driver who was allegedly speeding away from police on Sunday night remembered him as a “great kid” and the “best brother,” just moments before the suspect was arraigned Monday on a charge of motor vehicle homicide.

 “This is like a nightmare,” a grief-stricken Katherine Earley said of the death of her son, 21-year-old Kevin Earley.
 “He was a great kid.
 I’m just going to miss him.
 I don’t know what else to say.”